UrbiJr/Whatsapp/README.md

 > execute command `$ ./Whatsapp [SERVADDR] [PORT]` where SERVADDR is the server address and PORT is its port

-To restore the folders and delete object files: `$ make clean`
+- To restore the folders and delete object files: `$ make clean`
+- Contacts are stored in respective indexbook.txt files (root folder).

 ## 3. Contributing (for developers)